FAQs

 The wallet itself is free to use, but standard blockchain transaction fees will apply.
 Your generous donations help us continuously enhance and improve our product.

-Can I recover the password?
+Can I recover credentials?

-Can different passwords generate the same account?
+Can different credentials generate the same account?

 What is the backup option?